NikhilMukraj/spiking-neural-networks/README.md

 - Simple recurrent coupled neurons (a -> b -> c -> a), test how excitatory/inhibitory input at a single neuron effects the system
   - Try to create a system where input eventually fades away after input is no longer being applied (fading memory)
   - Can decay gap conductance over time after a spike until a small enough value is reached or another spike occurs
+    - **Intrinsic bursting Izhikevich neurons display spike adaption**, should investigate if they will eventually start bursting behavior again after adaptation (could test this by providing static for a period of time until adaptation occurs, removing input for a period of time, and then injecting input again, woud be useful to plot voltages and adaptive values over time)
   - Could use STDP to see if that slowly eliminates input over time
 - [Cue model](https://onlinelibrary.wiley.com/doi/full/10.1111/tops.12247#:~:text=Guanfacine%20increases%20(Yohimbine%20decreases)%20the,effect%20on%20nonpreferred%20direction%20neurons.)
   - Cue input is fed into working memory neurons